 - Service discretionary leave.
 This is similar to paid time off in other countries.

-Working with Filipino talent is possible when done compliantly.
-Companies can ease the stress of hiring and supporting employees in the Philippines by working with an experienced partner like Velocity Global.
+Hiring employees in the Philippines is possible when done compliantly.
+Simplify compliance by working with an experienced partner like Velocity Global.